TadPath/PARDUS/examples/README.md

 ## ai_the_kibble_cat.pcs
 I tried to get the AI to make a game from scratch but it wasn't all that good.
 Still this one is playable - move the cat around the maze and eat all the kibbles to win.

+## ai_pacmunch.pcs
+I gave AI the full listing for 'interplanetary marauders' and asked it to program a 'pac-man' style game and this is what it came up with (illustrated top middle) - after some to-and-fro with me.
+It is a fully playable game with ghost logic, 'power pellets' that enable the character to turn tables on the ghost, etc. It's not bad for an AI effort - especially considering this is a 'new' language and all it had to go on was the example PCS script I gave it and the llms.txt file in this repository plus a few manual entries I posted on its interface for some commands.
+This was done with the free Google 'AI Mode' search engine Gemini 3 model - not some AI coding specialist program.

 ## hu_bubblesort.pcs
 This is the AI bubble sort program that i edited to use the language more efficiently.